gwalen/erc20_swapper_task/README.md

 ## How to deploy

-First you need to setup `.env` variables
+First you need to setup `.env` variables:
 ```
 RPC_URL=
 UNI_V3_ROUTER=